ament/ament_lint/ament_clang_tidy/doc/index.rst

 ``colcon`` workspace).
 If ``<path>`` is a file, it will be treated as a "compile_commands.json" file.

+The ``--jobs`` option will control the number of clang-tidy jobs should be run in parallel.

 The ``--explain-config`` option will explain the origin of the enabled configuration checks.